Chandana2494/Facial-Attendance-Using-Open-CV/README.md

 pip install -r Requirements.txt python main.py

-Windows users: You can also run the app by opening run.bat — no terminal needed.
+Windows users: You can also run the app by opening run.bat; no terminal needed.